 - 2 pounds skinless silver hake, cod, haddock, or bass fillets, pinbones removed

-- 2 tablespoons coarsely chopped fresh Italian flat-leaf parsley
+- 2 tablespoons coarsely chopped flat-leaf parsley leaves

 - 1. Heat a 4- to 6-quart heavy pot over medium heat and add the olive oil and bay leaves.
 As soon as the bay leaves begin to turn brown, add the garlic and cook, stirring constantly with a wooden spoon, for 30 seconds or until it’s golden.
 Add the onions, bell pepper, and allspice and saute, stirring occasionally, for about 8 minutes, until the onions and peppers are softened but not browned.